How Delivery Can Help MSMEs Bounce Back

 There’s a reason why MSMEs are called the ‘backbone’ of any healthy economy by those in the know.
-According to the Department of Trade and Industry, MSMEs make up over 99.5% of all businesses in the Philippines, and account for on average 63% of total employment.
+According to the Department of Trade and Industry (DTI), MSMEs make up over 99.5% of all businesses in the Philippines and account for on average 63% of total employment.
 Simply put, they drive growth, provide employment opportunities and open up new markets.

 What’s more, MSMEs generate competition and can increase productivity across industries.
 By capitalizing on a gap in the market or making a niche of their own, MSMEs often force larger businesses into enhancing their innovation and competitiveness.

-In the wake of COVID-19, digitization across the business has become more important than ever.
+In the midst of the health crisis, digitization across the business has become more important than ever.
 Pivoting in time to become an online business platform and starting e-commerce sales saved many small businesses when COVID-19 threatened to stop their operations for good.

-When deliveries are digitized, businesses can enjoy a new level of automation and transparency through real-time vehicle tracking, consolidated online records and hassle-free driver communications.
-This enables businesses of every size to take a more active and informed role in how their logistics processes are managed.
+When deliveries are digitized, businesses can enjoy a new level of automation and transparency through real-time vehicle tracking, consolidated online records, and hassle-free driver communications.
+This allows businesses of every size to take a more active and informed role in managing their logistics processes.

 Small businesses have the potential to be agile in response to a changing world.
-But where the advantages in a small size can help with quick decision making, many MSMEs struggle with a lack of access to finance and a skills shortage.
-These lack of resources can hinder small businesses to make the necessary pivots or adapt to external changes in the same way that larger organizations can.
+But where advantages of a small size help with quick decision-making, there happens to be lack of access to finance and a skills shortage.
+This can hinder small businesses to make the necessary pivots or adapt to external changes, unlike how larger organizations can easily do so.

-Investing in the necessary amount of vehicles for delivery as well as the manpower and employer training is more often than not too prohibitive for small businesses.
+Investing in the necessary amount of vehicles for delivery as well as the manpower and employer training is, more often than not, not the easiest for small businesses.
 This is especially true when a business begins a delivery service for the first time or is attempting to expand.

-Being able to tap into a fleet of experienced delivery drivers and a wide range of vehicle types is the kind of service that MSMEs need in order to scale their delivery service, and that’s where Lalamove comes in.
-By not having to commit any resources or capital into a fixed delivery fleet, the service can be scaled up during busy periods and equally scaled back during quiet seasons.
+Tapping into a fleet of experienced delivery drivers and a wide range of vehicle types is the kind of service that MSMEs need to scale their delivery service, and that’s where Lalamove comes in.
+With Lalamove, services and business operations can be scaled up even during busy periods and equally scaled back during quiet seasons.